Paul lives in Wales, where he mitigates his sweet tooth by writing about candy rather than eating it.

 All of my favourite sweets and candy from the past often creep their way into my head, immediately causing a huge craving for the sweet flavours of my childhood.
 After mentioning this to a couple of others, I discovered lots of people have the same type of feeling—which has ultimately led me to write this article.

-Thinking back to the days where I would go down to the local sweet shop and stare at the range of sweets stacked up around the store gets my sweet tooth going.
+Thinking back to the days when I would go down to the local sweet shop and stare at the range of sweets stacked up around the store gets my sweet tooth going.
 Choosing sweets and having them weighed on a big metal scale pan and then put into those white paper bags brings back memories.

 While I hadn’t indulged in these classic and retro sweets in a long time, after a few evenings of browsing online shops, eBay stores and even checking out my local town shop directory, I discovered that our old favourite classic sweets are still readily available online.

 I am going to detail some of the retro sweets we all know and love, as well as provide a more detailed write-up and review of a few of my top 5 personal favourites.

 Bon, in French, means 'good'.
 It is used in famous phrases such as "bon appétit" and "bon voyage".
 So bonbon technically translates to 'good-good'—which I can totally understand, as these sweets are, in my mind, some of the best.

 An iconic sweet that is still very much popular in the UK, flying saucers are easily identifiable through their distinct appearance—they quite literally look like flying saucers.

 These are colourful discs that are made from rice paper and filled with that sweet sherbet we all know and love.
-These sweets were introduced as far back as in the 1960s and were named the most popular sweet ever in a 2004 survey.
+These sweets were introduced as far back as the 1960s and were named the most popular sweet ever in a 2004 survey.